pkrumins/catonmat.net/readme.txt

 2010.01.20:
-    * comment textarea box now resizes horizontally via css when replying 2010.01.19:
+    * comment textarea box now resizes horizontally via css when replying
+    * comments can now be submitted via ajax 2010.01.19:
     * added /c/ short-url for comments and /p/ short-url for pages 2010.01.18: